Listen to the companion podcast on our Human Rights Magazine channel!

 Accountability mechanisms

-Another aspect of accountability is ensuring that regulatory frameworks are implemented, and continuously updated.
+Another key piece of the puzzle is ensuring that regulatory frameworks are implemented, and continuously updated.
 While there are no formal AI regulatory frameworks in Canada, the EU has recently passed the Artificial Intelligence Act which seeks to regulate and ensure AI is safe and protects fundamental rights.
-Dr. Rodrigues says that, without increasing checks and balances, AI will not be able to support communities and protect human rights.
+Dr. Rodrigues explained that without the right checks and balances, AI will not be able to support communities and protect human rights.

 To make sure AI helps protect human rights, it’s crucial to have strong data security, clear regulations, ethical guidelines, and transparency.
 These steps are key to preventing misuse and safeguarding individual rights.
 For AI to be effective in this area, the tech industry needs to keep diversifying its workforce, stay mindful of its motives, and work closely with regulators and those affected by their technology.